awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

           DeleteOnTermination: "true"
 ```

-### LaunchConfig with Spot Price in Autoscaling Group<a name="w4ab1c21c10d140c15b4"></a>
+### Launch Configuration with Spot Price<a name="w4ab1c21c10c36c18c15b5"></a>

-This example shows a launch configuration that features a spot price in the AutoScaling group\.
+This example shows a launch configuration that features a spot price in the Auto Scaling group\.
 This launch configuration will only be active if the current spot price is less than the amount in the template specification \(0\.05\)\.

 #### JSON<a name="aws-resource-autoscaling-launchconfig-example2.json"></a>